dmamaril/alumni.io/README.md

   - completed get & post request
     - deleted delete request
     - redirects to main.html on success login
   - require all info on signup
   - renders users in dbs when redirected to '/main'
+    - resolves $http.get request prior to rendering '/main'

   - hrFactory
     - refractored to be more dynamic